chirpstack/chirpstack-docker/README.md

 `docker-compose.yml` file and defaults to the EU868 LoRaWAN band.
 Please refer to the `configuration/loraserver/loraserver.toml` configuration file to configure a different band.

+# Data persistence

+PostgreSQL and Redis data is persisted in Docker volumes, see the `docker-compose.yml` `volumes` definition.

 ## Requirements